 Every year, the admissions committee reviews a large number of applications, so it is important that your proposal is well written and clearly presented.
 Try to use short sentences, paragraphs and subheadings to provide clear structure.

 All PhD applications can be made online here.
 There are no deadlines, unless you are applying for funding, but we advise that applicants complete their online applications at least 6 weeks before their proposed start date.
 As part of the online application form, you will be asked to provide:

 There are various funding schemes available both to UK and international students.
-Details of the main sources of funding are availble here.
-For all but the QMUL Principal's Studentship scheme, you need to apply separately to the funder.
+Details of the main sources of funding are available on our postgraduate research funding page.
+For most scholarships, you need to apply separately to the funder.
 Most funders will expect you have secured an offer of admission from QMUL before you apply for funding.

 Associate students must formally apply for admission for a period of up to 12 months.
 Applications should be made here.
 Please bear in mind that applications take a minimum of 6 weeks to process, and academic supervisors cannot offer letters of invitation until a formal offer of admission has been made by QMUL.